Turkcell is one of the largest and most famous GSM operators in Turkey.

 Be warned, they might forget to tell you but you need to register your device in Turkey, or the government shuts if off after 10 days.
 They will do it for you but might charge 10 TL.
 They didn't warn us about the charge at first.

 We choose TurkCell, service is good, but there is a lot of wifi here too.
-Almost every hotel and every bus we've been too has decent wifi so you don't need much data. about 6 years ago
+Almost every hotel and every bus we've been too has decent wifi so you don't need much data. over 6 years ago

 Tried to buy 1GB iPad sim at the airport, this is the result: Vodafone would not sell anything cheaper than 110TL (4GB).
 Turkcell would not sell anything cheaper than 65TL (1GB).
 They have different prices for contract customers.
-Obviously as a tourist there for ten days, I would not purchase a contract. about 5 years agoAnswered by nigga via WorldNomads.com
+Obviously as a tourist there for ten days, I would not purchase a contract. over 5 years agoAnswered by nigga via WorldNomads.com

 I suggest you to purchase a SIM card from either turkcell.com.tr, or vodafone.com.tr, since they have the largest network available in Turkey, and in every city center they will work for 100%.